A Place for Mom

 6. Are their living conditions safe?

 Someone aging in place with dementia may begin to hoard household items or neglect laundry and cleaning.
 They could eat spoiled food or forget to clean up pet waste.
-Alzheimer’s safety risks at home may include trip hazards, fall risks, kitchen appliances, guns, or household chemicals.
-Dementia care at home often requires significant safety modifications.
+Alzheimer’s safety risks at home may also include trip hazards, fall risks, kitchen appliances, guns, or household chemicals.
+Dementia care at home often requires significant safety modifications and supervision.

 7. Are their medications properly managed?